smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/03-GCR-cloud-run/README.md

 The image should be visible in the GCP console [here](https://console.cloud.google.com/gcr/).

 ## Deploy the Container Registry image to Google Cloud Run

+We have pushed the Docker image for our Prediction API to **Google Container Registry**.
+The image is now available for deployment by Google services such as **Cloud Run** and **Kubernetes Engine** (for massive scaling).

+We are going to deploy our image to production using **Google Cloud Run**.
+Cloud Run will be more than enough for our first hundreds of users.
+Cloud Run will instantiate the image into a container and run the `CMD` instruction inside of the `Dockerfile` of the image.
+This last step will start the `uvicorn` server serving our **Prediction API** to the world 🌍

 Let's run one last command 🤞